 Originally built by the British in the 19th century to fend off a possible Russian attack, then called into actual duty against Japanese submarines in World War II, this historic fortification is now a fascinating museum perched above Nobbys Beach in the middle of Newcastle.
 Its location offers a peerless vantage point over the ocean, especially when whales are making their annual migration along the east coast.
 History buffs should also pay a visit to the Convict Lumberyard nearby.

-Beginning life in a former brewery in 1988 then shifting to the old Honeysuckle Railway Workshops in 2011, this vibrant museum takes you through Newcastle’s history.
-That journey goes from early Aboriginal life to British settlement, coal and steel production, and to life today – all within beautifully maintained Victorian railway architecture.
-Culture Vultures should also pop into the Newcastle Art Gallery to see their collection of 5000 works.
+Having started life as a former brewery in 1988, then shifting to the old Honeysuckle Railway Workshops in 2011, this vibrant museum takes you through Newcastle’s history.
+That journey goes from early Aboriginal life to British settlement, coal and steel production, and to life today – all within the beautifully maintained Victorian railway architecture.
+Culture Vultures should also pop into the Newcastle Art Gallery to see its collection of 5,000 works.